Budget Categories: Long list or short list?

 Others like zero based budgeting.
 The goal is to have every single dollar allocated to various budget categories each money.
 No dollar unaccounted for.
 This usually works best when using the prior month of income instead of trying to predict the current month’s income.

-To me, these types of budgets are aspirational.
-In other words, it’s hard to all of a sudden start using these budgeting techniques and figure out how to live below your means when you already have the lifestyle you’re accustomed to.
+These budget techniques are too aspirational for most and can be very hard to stick too, especially if you’re trying to figure out how to live below your means when you already have the lifestyle you’re accustomed to.

-The first step with budgeting is always to track your spending then let that inform how you can make changes to cut your spending so that you can save more money, invest for the future, and pay off your pesky debt.
+That will inform how you can make changes and cut your spending so that you can save more money, invest for the future, and pay off your pesky debt.
+(Remember the meal logging example from above?)

 For example, if I asked you to cut your spending by 10%, where would you start?